 Release day: 15th November 2017

-Adrenalin was at Small Press Distribution list of Poetry Bestsellers for four months December 2017January 2018February 2018 & January 2019.
+Adrenalin was on the Small Press Distribution list of Poetry Bestsellers for four months - December 2017, January 2018, February 2018 & January 2019.

 Here is Adrenalin, Syrian-born, Stockholm-based Palestinian poet Ghayath Almadhoun’s first collection to be published in English.
 This sinuous translation by Catherine Cobham comprises poems that span years and continents, that circulate between cities, ideas, lovers, places of refuge, war zones, time zones, histories.
 Here is a vital, relentless, intertextual voice that refuses arrest by sentimentality, that pursues the poetry coursing underneath the poetry.